Peter-Pater/peter-pater.github.io/_publications/7-gaussiannexus.md

 ---
-title: "GaussianNexus: Room-Scale Real-Time AR/VR Telepresence with Gaussian Splatting (Conditionally Accepted)"
+title: "GaussianNexus: Room-Scale Real-Time AR/VR Telepresence with Gaussian Splatting"
 collection: publications
 permalink: /publications/gaussiannexus
 excerpt: "A Room-scale real-time AR/VR telepresence system with Gaussian Splatting.
 Our system provides 2D live updates with rectified video stream captured by the 360° camera.
 It then offers 3D live updates by tracking the movements of individual physical objects pre-selected by the users."